Bridging Loans are used for many different situations

 Bridging loans, sometimes referred to as short term loans are useful in many different situations.
 The amount a lender is prepared to lend would depend on the security offered.
 Some lenders would consider extra security if there is equity and may consider taking a second charge on those other assets.
 Bridging loans are secured on property.

 When a bridge loan is taken out, it is important that the exit strategy is considered.
 If it is considered a regulated bridge loan, then it is secured on your residential home.
-Then lenders would want to know what is the exit before the loan is agreed and may want to see you have an offer in principle.
-However, an unregulated bridge loan would be secured on commercial property, buy to lets.
+Lenders would want to know what is the exit before the loan is agreed and may want to see you have an offer in principle.
+However, an unregulated bridge loan would be secured on on commercial property, buy to lets.
 Loans can also be used for paying a tax bill.

 Why are bridge loans used and for how long

 Bridging loans can be used for purchasing property quickly in the UK.
 Often it is used for the purchase of property at auctions as speed of completion is important.
 If you are purchasing a new residential home and stuck in a chain, you may be able to arrange a bridge loan to complete the purchase and enter the bridging loan market quicker.
 It is sometimes used by investors to purchase below market value properties.
 Putting the investor in a position of strength that they can complete the purchase quickly.

 The bridging loan market is not always easy to get into.
 A bridge loan is short term lending.
 The maximum period for attaining a loan is usually 24 months, but it is more usual to 6 to 18 months.
 The loan can be repaid anytime during the term, but some lenders would charge a minimum of 3 months interest.